safashafeeque/from-clinical-to-data/README.md

 During my medical training, I became increasingly interested in understanding the underlying patterns behind clinical observations.
 At the same time, I realized that I wanted to engage with healthcare in a way that was more analytical and less dependent on direct patient interaction.

-This project is part of my effort to move in that direction, while building a foundation in data analysis and bioinformatics.
+This project is part of my effort to move in that direction while building a foundation in data analysis and bioinformatics.

 ## Tools Involved